studiokicobi/wednesday-the-raven/chapters/chapter-05.md

 Ella looked the cage up and down.

-“I know I am only a tiny sparrow,” she said, “but I think my dreams are taller.”
+“I know I am only a tiny sparrow,” she said, “but I think my dreams are taller than this.”

 Harold stared at her with his gray droopy eyes.